How Touchscreens Show and Snap Back When You Scroll Past an Edge

 Original patent title: “List scrolling and document translation, scaling, and rotation on a touch-screen display”

-- Does not cover scrolling that stops abruptly at the edge without displaying an area beyond it.
+- Does not cover scrolling that simply stops abruptly at the edge of a document without showing any area beyond the edge.

 These exclusions are unique to PatentBrief — derived from the actual claim language, not patent-office boilerplate.